sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Setting_up_a_Sailfish_Phone_part2/README.md

 # Install Android app store(s)

 The Sailfish OS operating system of Jolla supports Android apps that are featured in the Jolla Store and in Jolla-certified app partner stores.
-More information can be found from [here](/Support/Help_Articles/Android_App_Support/#installing-applications-from-application-stores)
+More information can be found from [here](/Support/Help_Articles/Android_App_Support/#installing-applications-from-application-stores).
+Note that Settings > Untrusted software needs to be enabled in order to install these.
 * APKPure, more information and how to install APKPure can be found from [this separate document about APKPure](/Support/Help_Articles/Android_App_Support/APKPure/)
 * [Aurora Store](https://auroraoss.com)